Website Whistler Personnel

 - Comprehensive benefit package including medical/dental plan and RRSP contributions.

-- Relocation funding for the right out of town candidate (maximum of $2000).
+- Relocation funding for the right out of town candidate (up to $2000).

-- Out of Country candidates are welcome to apply as there could be an opportunity for sponsorship.
+- Out of country candidates are welcome to apply as there is an opportunity for visa or residency sponsorship for the right applicant.

 The Perfect Candidate: